AllureOfTheStars/Allure/GameDefinition/PLAYING.md

     open door                              '
     smoke or fog                           ;
     ground, corridor                       .
+    water                                  ~
     stairs or exit up                      <
     stairs or exit down                    >

-So, for example, the following map shows a room with a closed door connected by a corridor with a room with an open door, a pillar, staircase down and rubble that obscures one of the corners.
+So, for example, the following map shows a room with a closed door connected by a corridor with a room with an open door, a pillar, staircase up and rubble that obscures one of the corners.

     ####       ####
     #..#########..&&
-    #..+.......'.O.>&#
+    #..+.......'.O.<&#
     #..#########.....#
     ####       #######